 Initiated by ITU-D Study Group 1, the “Survey on ITU-D Study Group Questions, procedures, and proposals on future activities” aimed to seek the views of ITU-D Study Group 1 and 2 participants on the groups’ activities and outputs for the 2014 – 2017 study period, and on future activities for the next study period.
 This also intended to gather information in order to benefit and inform those who may seek to formulate proposals on these issues at Regional Preparatory Meetings (RPMs) and at WTDC-17.
 This was to complement the feedback obtained from Membership through the survey initiated by ITU-D Study Group 2 Question 9/2 on these issues.
 Full details of the survey can be found in document 1/458 + Annex.

-Annex 1a: Proposed revision of Question 5/1 (Document 1/423 + Annex)
+Annex 1a: Proposed revision of Question 5/1

 Question 5/1 (REVISED)